Breastfeeding an Adopted Baby

 Even if your baby does not breastfeed, you can still hold him for all his feedings (and lots of holding in between!) and foster the same kind of attachment that nurturing through breastfeeding brings.

 Many mothers find they can produce enough milk to be able to give up formula supplements totally.
 While there is no guarantee that you will be able to meet all of your baby’s needs, you can maximise the amount of human milk your baby has.
 Any amount of breastmilk is beneficial Even if you haven’t managed to cut out supplements totally by the time your baby is over six months old, solid foods can gradually start to replace any formula supplements.

-Many adoptive and other non-gestational mothers use the Newman-Goldfarb protocol to stimulate their milk supply.
+Some adoptive and other non-gestational parents use the Newman-Goldfarb protocol to stimulate their milk supply.
 You can read more here.

 Using a nursing supplementer